raynergoh/tp/docs/DeveloperGuide.md

 * **new user**: A first-time user of TrackerGuru who has not yet created any personal contacts
 * **expert user**: A user who is already familiar with TrackerGuru’s features and performs advanced operations such as complex filtering or data management
 * **boolean-style filtering**: A method to filter contacts by combining multiple criteria precisely using AND ("match all") and OR ("match any") logic (e.g. filter contacts that have a specific role AND a certain status, or contacts that have a specific tag)
+* **substring match**: A method to match a contact as long as the search term is anywhere within the target field (e.g. 'b' can match 'buyer')

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**